 CURRENT EXHIBITION

-Other Gallery by the Lake members will contribute art to the exhibition through their own interpretations of the “Finding Home” theme.
-Some of the artworks will be priced for sale but are required to remain on display for the duration of the exhibition.
+Other Gallery by the Lake members will contribute art to the “Interpretations of Nature through Lens and Pencil” exhibition, including paintings, drawings and photographs.
+Most of the artworks will be priced for sale but are required to remain on display for the duration of the exhibition.

 Where to Find Us